-The City of Doral has created a Stormwater Fund to continue to fund maintenance and improvements to existing stormwater facilities within the city.
-Ongoing important stormwater projects are the Canal Bank Stabilization Program that widens, dredges, and provides a pervious hard edge along most interconnected canals within the city.
-These projects have allowed the city to improve their FEMA flood ranking and reduce insurance premiums for all residents.
 The citywide general stormwater improvements and maintenance is also funded through the stormwater fund and includes catch basin maintenance, regular street sweeping, canal maintenance, and floating debris removal.
-The city should begin looking at a revised Stormwater Master Plan to detail a comprehensive study of non-canal BMPs and flood reduction projects.
+The city will continue to implement the updated Stormwater Master Plan and the proposed flood reduction projects in addition to implementing, when possible, non-canal BMP's.

 These include integrating the green infrastructure and Low Impact Development methodologies outlined and codified in the city's Green Master Plan and Low Impact Development Master Plan.
 Table 7 below shows the projects and costs for specific planned stormwater improvements during the 5-year CIE period.
-The total cost of the 5-year program is estimated to be \$4,175,000.
+The total cost of the 5-year program is estimated to be \$5,345,000.